How to Optimize AI Content with Human Insight: A Step-by-Step Guide

 SHARE

-At Tendo, the expertise, creativity, and insight of our team is one of our most powerful assets.
+At Tendo, our team’s expertise, creativity, and insight are our most powerful assets.
 We’re excited about generative AI, but we have a very high bar for incorporating AI-generated content into our own content strategy, and we know that successfully using AI requires a human touch.

 To illustrate how human creativity and expertise are key to how we create content using generative AI, we’ve outlined our process for creating a LinkedIn carousel adapted from a previously published content piece—a process that allowed us to maintain the quality of our content, get value from older material, and free up time for other tasks.